Type 3 12 cm AA gun

 The Type 3 12 cm AA gun (三式十二糎高射砲, San-shiki jyūni-senchi Kōshahō) was an anti-aircraft gun used in quantity by the Imperial Japanese Army during World War II.The Type 3 number was designated for the year the gun was accepted, 2603 in the Japanese imperial year calendar, or 1943 in the Gregorian calendar.
 It replaced the earlier Type 88 75 mm AA Gun in Japanese service.
+The 12cm Type 3, was the only IJA AA gun to enter regular service to have power controls and utilized a power ramming and semi-automated fuze setting on the loading tray similar to that of the Navy’s 10cm Type 98 gun.
+It was a modern weapon and was by far the best heavy AA gun of the Army, although employment was mostly limited to the home islands due to the use of heavy concrete mounts.

 History and development

 In order to address the shortcomings of the Type 88 75 mm AA gun, the Army Technical Bureau developed a larger version with superior range, designated the Type 3.
 It was one of the few weapons in the Japanese inventory capable of reaching the USAAF B-29 Superfortress bombers that were attacking cities and other targets in the Japanese home islands.
 However, despite its superior range and firepower, the Type 3 gun could not be produced in sufficient quantities to be truly effective, due to costs, lack of raw materials and damage to Japan's industrial infrastructure by Allied air raids.
-Only 120 units were completed before production was discontinued, although the units produced continued to be used until the surrender of Japan.